 Research Ambitions

 Ambitions are research questions of which the answers will give us the opportunity to determine the future.
-Are you a master student and would you like to significantly contribute to our thought leadership position in the AI domain?
-Please reach out to Joop Snijder, Head of Research Artificial Intelligence, for more information about how you can help.
+Are you a master’s student and would you like to significantly contribute to our thought leadership position in the AI domain?
+Please reach out to Lucia Conde Moreno, Head of Artificial Intelligence Research, for more information about how you can help.

 Are you interested in working in this area?

 Don’t hesitate to reach out!
-Contact Joop Snijder, Head of Research Artificial Intelligence.
+Contact Lucia Conde Moreno, Head of Artificial Intelligence Research.
 Or apply directly to one of our assignments.

 Artificial Intelligence Publications